Ottawa man pleads guilty in shots-fired home invasion

 Boaz first pleaded guilty to one count of burglary and was sentenced to seven years in prison for a vehicle burglary in September 2023 in Ottawa.

-Then, Boaz pleaded guilty to a second count of burglary for a break-in at a Grand Ridge tavern as well one count of home invasion for the Nov.
-2 forced entry in the 1100 block of Pine Street, during which shots were exchanged.
+Then, Boaz pleaded guilty to a second count of burglary for a break-in at a Grand Ridge tavern, as well one count of home invasion for the Nov.
+2 forced entry in the 1100 block of Pine Street, during which shots were fired.
 The controlling sentence is the 16-year term for home invasion.

-With 288 days credit for time served, Boaz could be released from prison in early 2032.
+With 288 days of credit for time served, Boaz could be released from prison in early 2032.

-La Salle County State’s Attorney Joe Navarro said he consulted with the law enforcement agencies involved and all were amenable to a negotiated plea.
-He further noted the case against cohort Fernando Martinez was stronger, leaving room for a trial-averting agreement that keeps Boaz off the streets.
+La Salle County State’s Attorney Joe Navarro said he consulted with the law enforcement agencies involved, and all were amenable to a negotiated plea.
+He further noted that the case against cohort Fernando Martinez was stronger, leaving room for a trial-averting agreement that keeps Boaz off the streets.

 “I’m satisfied with the terms of the plea agreement,” Navarro said.

-Public defender Ryan Hamer declined comment on Thursday’s plea.
+Public defender Ryan Hamer declined to comment on Thursday’s plea.

 In recent weeks, Boaz had shown no inclination to plead guilty.
-He appealed twice, unsuccessfully, to be released from La Salle County Jail and fought against the admission of incriminating video footage.
+He appealed twice – unsuccessfully – to be released from the La Salle County Jail and fought against the admission of incriminating video footage.
 Based on open-court statements, it appeared as if prosecutors had assembled a largely circumstantial case against Boaz.

-Last Wednesday, however, a jury deliberated just 30 minutes and convicted Martinez of home invasion for the same Nov.
+Last Wednesday, however, a jury deliberated for only 30 minutes and convicted Martinez of home invasion for the same Nov.
 2 break-in.
 Martinez faces up to 50 years when he stands for sentencing Dec.
 13.

 That gave Boaz eight days to ponder whether to risk a similar outcome or to cut his losses.
-Whatever his thinking, Boaz did emerge from private conference with Hamer and attorneys soon announced they had a deal.
+Whatever his thinking, Boaz did emerge from private conference with Hamer, and attorneys soon announced that they had a deal.

-Boaz later was captured on surveillance with Martinez while he, Martinez, discussed the break-in.
+Boaz later was captured on surveillance video with Martinez while the pair discussed the break-in.
 A stream of text messages from Boaz’s phone directed an accessory to thwart the investigation and not to cooperate with police.

 Have a Question about this article?